 Airplane cabins are notoriously arid, to the point where the lack of humidity can dry out your skin, your nasal passages, and even your eyes.
 Contacts can become uncomfortable to wear in this type of environment, so consider bringing a pair of glasses to use during the flight instead.

 Planes are pretty informal places; people wear T-shirts, baseball hats, and even slippers, and no one bats an eye.
-But it is possible to take it a little too far.
 Carriers typically leave it up to flight attendants to judge whether a passenger’s garb is inappropriate for wear in the air.
 So how do you know if your outfit is appropriate?

 If you can’t wear it to church or dinner with your mother-in-law, you probably shouldn’t wear it on a flight.
-And whether or not you agree with what certain airlines deem “inappropriate,” you’ll want to avoid wearing potentially offensive clothing to minimize a disruptive travel experience.
-Passengers have been removed from planes for wearing everything from short skirts to baggy pants to T-shirts splashed with expletives or offensive (well, depending on whom you ask) political messages.
+And whether or not you agree with what certain airlines deem “inappropriate,” you may want to play it safe with your plane outfit to minimize chances of a disruptive travel experience.
+Passengers have been removed from planes for wearing everything from a simple crop top to pants splashed with expletives.

 It also helps to know that your passenger status may make a difference in what you’re allowed to wear.
 For example, paying passengers are allowed to wear leggings on United flights, while those traveling on employee “buddy” passes are not.